appworldng/hellobar/README.md

 # wp-popups
-A simple WordPress plugin to enable site owners display popups on your website's home page.
+A simple WordPress plugin to enable site owners display popups on their website's home page.